 Adalo's Hosted Backend for Automatic Scaling

-Adalo’s cloud-based infrastructure automatically adjusts storage and computing resources to match your app’s growing demands.
-This means there’s no need to manually configure servers.
-For example, apps with thousands of records can handle increased traffic seamlessly thanks to Adalo’s serverless architecture, which dynamically adds workers during peak usage.
+Adalo's cloud-based infrastructure automatically adjusts storage and computing resources to match your app's growing demands.
+This means there's no need to manually configure servers.
+Apps with thousands of records can handle increased traffic seamlessly thanks to the serverless architecture, which dynamically adds workers during peak usage.

 "Autoscaling allows us to automatically increase the amount of workers we're using to have even more capacity at peak load times." - Cameron Nuckols, Director of Engineering, Adalo

-In 2025, Adalo expanded its server capacity by over 50% to manage rising demand, and it now processes over 20 million data requests daily.
+The platform processes over 20 million data requests daily with 99%+ uptime.
 To further enhance performance, Adalo uses "Region Based Sharding", deploying servers in different geographic locations.
 This reduces latency by serving users from the nearest server.
-Whether your app has 100 users or 10,000, this setup ensures it stays responsive.
+Whether your app has 100 users or 100,000, this setup ensures it stays responsive.

 This automatic scaling feature works hand-in-hand with Adalo's ability to connect to external databases, making it easier to manage even larger data volumes effectively.